yorgath/orthogram/docs/ddf.rst

 that run along the same axis can be drawn on top of each other, thus reducing the clutter and size of the diagram.
 The ``group`` value is just a string.
-Note that setting this attribute affects the drawing priority of the connections.
-All connections in the same group must share the same priority, which is the highest priority among all connections in the group.
+Note that setting this attribute affects the drawing order of the connections.
+When the program encounters a connection marked with a group name, it draws all other connections that belong to the same group immediately after first one.
+The order of groups thus becomes more significant compared to the order of the connections themselves.
+It is probably good practice to keep connection definitions referring to the same group close together in the file.

 styles
 ------